 Once successfully completed the student will receive the nationally recognised industry qualification – HLT33115 Certificate III in Health Services Assistance (Assisting in nursing work in acute care) and a First Aid Certificate.

-To obtain an award for this qualification, you must complete all 8 core units and 4 elective units.
+To be awarded this qualification, a student must complete and demonstrate competency in all 8 core units and 4 elective units.

 Northern Beaches & Mosman College recognises that you may be able to demonstrate a particular competency based on prior learning, skills gained in the workforce, or skills otherwise gained.